top of page

 Overview

-This laboratory investigation focused on identifying and classifying microorganisms commonly found in wastewater treatment systems.
-Through microscopy and comparative analysis, the study simulated real-world conditions where microbial communities serve as biological indicators of treatment plant performance and sludge health.
-Understanding these organisms’ ecological roles helps engineers optimize aeration, nutrient balance, and sludge retention times within activated-sludge processes.
+This laboratory investigation focused on the identification and classification of microorganisms commonly found in activated-sludge wastewater treatment systems.
+Using optical microscopy and comparative analysis, the lab simulated real-world conditions where microbial communities act as biological indicators of system performance, oxygenation, and sludge maturity.

 Methodology